Francis Stewart Montague-Bates: Salonika

-At the end of 1915, Montague-Bates was sent to the Egyptian Expeditionary Force and then to the Salonika front, where in January 1916 he took command of 12th Bn Cheshire Regiment, a 'Kitchener Army' battalion serving in 66th Brigade of 22nd Division.
-At first the British Salonika Army was restricted to digging into its bridgehead around the port (nicknamed 'The Birdcage'), but in April, 66th Bde led the way inland towards the Bulgarian frontier.
+At the end of 1915, Montague-Bates was sent to the Egyptian Expeditionary Force (EEF) and then to the Macedonian front, where in January 1916 he took command of the 12th (Service) Battalion, Cheshire Regiment, a 'Kitchener Army' battalion serving in the 66th Brigade of the 22nd Division.
+At first the British Salonika Army was restricted to digging into its bridgehead around the port (nicknamed 'The Birdcage'), but in April, the brigade led the way inland towards the Bulgarian frontier.

-On 27 August 1916 Montague-Bates was promoted to Temporary Brigadier-General to take temporary command of 77th Brigade in the neighbouring 26th Division, then moved on 25 September to 83rd Brigade in 28th Division.
-Finally, on 15 November 1916, he returned to 22nd Division to assume command of 66th Brigade, which position he held until the demobilisation of the division in Turkey in March 1919.
+On 27 August 1916 Montague-Bates was promoted to temporary brigadier general to take temporary command of the 77th Brigade in the neighbouring 26th Division, then moved on 25 September to the 83rd Brigade in the 28th Division.
+Finally, on 15 November 1916, he returned to the 22nd Division to assume command of the 66th Brigade, which position he held until the demobilisation of the division in Turkey in March 1919.
 He was in charge of the brigade during the heavy fighting of the Battles of Doiran of 1917 and 1918.
-In September 1919 he once more took over 83rd Brigade in 28th Division, which was then forming part of the British Army of Occupation in Turkey.
+In September 1919 he once more took over the 83rd Brigade, 28th Division, which was then forming part of the British Army of Occupation in Turkey.